We have five factories and 19 years of experience in plant extracts

 7. Improved Bone Health: Citrus bioflavonoids have been linked to improved bone density, which can help prevent osteoporosis and reduce the risk of bone fractures.

-8. Anti-Cancer Potential: Preliminary research indicates that certain Citrus bioflavonoids may have anti-cancer properties, inhibiting the growth of cancer cells and promoting apoptosis (cell death) in cancerous cells.
+8. Anti-Cancer Potential: Preliminary research indicates that certain citrus bioflavonoids may have anti-cancer properties, inhibiting the growth of cancer cells and promoting apoptosis (cell death) in cancerous cells.

 9. Support for Digestive Health: Citrus bioflavonoids can help improve digestive health by reducing inflammation in the gut and promoting the growth of beneficial gut bacteria.